charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 - at the very end, make sure to install: `npm install @testing-library/user-event --save-dev` *parking lot:*
 - what are assertions in testing? also known as custom matchers?
+- what is a container in reference to testing using the testing library
+	- why do you need to destructure render in order to get it, and sometimes you do not?
 ##### conventions of Vitest:
 - `describe()` test suite
 - `it()` test cases